 The Policing Project prepared a report for the Commission summarizing public and officer feedback on the LAPD’s policy for releasing video footage of critical incidents—which includes any incident in which an officer fires a gun or an individual dies in police custody.

 In deciding whether and when to release video after an officer-involved shooting, there are many factors to consider.
-To learn more, watch the video below, or read a brief fact sheet about some of the tradeoffs involved.
+To learn more, watch the video above, or read a brief fact sheet about some of the tradeoffs involved.